-New Jersey: Urge Senate Vote on Predatory Pet Leasing Ban!
+New Jersey: Legislature Passes Ban on Predatory Pet Leasing!

 S.3531 would finally end New Jersey pet stores’ inhumane practice of teaming up with private lenders to offer shoppers the option to “lease” a new puppy.
 These agreements allow the consumer to make monthly payments over a fixed period, but at a steep price.
 Purchasers find themselves saddled with hidden fees, high buyout payments and high interest rates.